 Need a break?
 Use this guide to peruse some "just for fun" content ranging from e-books, streaming video, cooking tutorials and genealogy resources.
-Some of the highlighted content has been made temporarily available due to the Covid-19 crisis so it might not be free forever.
 If you are looking for assistance finding resources and services related to your academic work, please consult the Library's Continuity of Learning Services guide.

 Take advantage of the Boston Public Library's vast collection of electronic resources, including e-books, magazines, and audiobooks, and streaming video.
 Use your BPL library card or sign up for an eCard here.BPL eCardsare available to anyone who lives, resides part-time to attend school, owns property, or works in Massachusetts.